Nathan-Omenge/ET_Exam_nathan_637/README.md

 transformed_full.csv           14640  17
 transformed_incremental.csv    2000   17

-All transformations applied successfully.
-Both datasets are cleaned, enriched, encoded, and ready for analysis.
 ```

+All transformations are now applied and both datasets are cleaned, enriched, encoded, and ready for analysis.